Guide

 TwoDimArray(fixed=[[1, 2], [3, 4], [5, 6]])

-As with nested structs, a default_factory
+As with nested structs, a default_factory must be used to

 set a default value.
 For example: